-We have multiple longstanding grievance mechanisms whereby employees and suppliers can report violations of PSI's policies.
-As described in both our Code of Business Conduct and Ethics and Whistleblower Policy, we maintain a whistleblower hotline for any complaints from employees, suppliers, customers and shareholders who may have knowledge of a potential violation or other issues with our Company.
+PSI has multiple longstanding grievance mechanisms whereby employees and suppliers can report violations of PSI's policies.
+As described in both the Company's Code of Business Conduct and Ethics and Whistleblower Policy, PSI maintains a whistleblower hotline for any complaints from employees, suppliers, customers and shareholders who may have knowledge of a potential violation or other issues with the Company.